The anti-depression diet

 Anti-depression diet?

-Depression can have different and multiple causes.
-Poor nutrition in combination with psychological stress is the cause in most cases.
-Addressing psychological stress with nutrition works to a certain extent, especially if the stress enters the subconscious through fear.
-To fully tackle the fear in the subconscious, we provide help in the form of: trip therapy.
-Nutrition does address the basics so that depression can be better combated and in some cases the depression can be completely resolved.
-If the diet is correct, the neurotransmitters in the brain will restore balance and that provides a basis for more positive thoughts.
+Depression can have various causes.
+Poor nutrition combined with psychological stress is the most common cause.
+Addressing psychological stress with nutrition works to a certain extent, especially if the stress stems from anxiety in the subconscious.
+To fully address the anxiety in the subconscious, we offer help in the form of trip therapy.
+Nutrition addresses the underlying cause, allowing depression to be better combated and, in some cases, even completely resolved.
+If the diet is correct, the neurotransmitters in the brain will be restored to balance, creating a foundation for more positive thoughts.

 Plant-based nutrition against stress and depression

 Most diets focus on the body.
-It is mainly about losing weight as quickly as possible and whether this is done in a healthy or unhealthy way is often secondary to the optical result or what the scale says.
+The primary goal is to lose weight as quickly as possible, and whether that's achieved healthily or unhealthyly is often secondary to the visual results or what the scale says.

-The nutritional advice below is written to help you feel better about yourself.
-The effect is mainly on the brain, but the body also benefits from it.
-One cannot exist without the other, because the brain is also an organ of the body.
-This nutritional advice is more of a guideline than a detailed diet.
-We give you the ingredients that you have to combine yourself, but the nice thing is that you will notice a difference within a few days.
+The nutritional advice below is designed to help you feel better about yourself.
+It primarily affects the brain, but the body benefits as well.
+One can't exist without the other, as the brain is, after all, an organ of the body.
+This nutritional advice is more of a guideline than a standardized diet.
+We'll provide you with the ingredients you need to combine, but the best part is, you'll notice a difference within a few days.

 Free radicals

-When you breathe, your body fills with oxygen, which the mitochondria (the powerhouses of your cells) use to make fuel for the body.
-They leave behind free radicals, the part of the oxygen they cannot use.
-This oxygen is very reactive and wants to combine with anything and then oxidize (like iron rusts).
+When you breathe, your body fills with oxygen, which your mitochondria (the powerhouses of your cells) use to produce fuel.
+They leave behind free radicals, the portion of oxygen they can't use.
+This oxygen is highly reactive and wants to bond with anything, which then oxidizes (like iron rusts).

 A few free radicals are good; they destroy damaged cells so you can replace them.
-But excess free radicals begin to attack strong cells, causing inflammation and causing premature aging.
-Chronic stress, toxins from smog and low-quality indoor air, mold, sugar, pesticides and many other trappings of modern life produce high levels of free radicals, reducing the release of serotonin and BDNF in the body, causing depression or anxiety. even depression.
+But excess free radicals begin to attack strong cells, causing inflammation and premature aging.
+Chronic stress, toxins from smog and poor-quality indoor air, mold, sugar, pesticides, and many other attributes of modern life produce high levels of free radicals, so that inflammation in the body leads to the release of less serotonin and BDNF, which causes low mood or even depression.

 More info about BDNF and serotonin